PeppeL-G/course-material/src/courses/web-development-advanced-concepts/written-examination.md

 * The re-exam period in July.
 * The re-exam period in August.

-When the date for these periods is approaching you can find more information about location and date on [the JU page *Exam Schedule JTH*](https://ju.se/student/en/studies/examination/exam-schedule-jth.html).
+When the date for these periods is approaching you can find more information about location and date at [the JU page *Exam Schedule JTH*](https://ju.se/student/en/studies/examination/exam-schedule-jth.html).

 ## Registration
 As describe on [the JU page *Digital Exam*](https://ju.se/student/en/digital-exam.html) you must register for the Inspera exam before you're allowed to write it.